Research and Teaching

 The Robert F. McDermott Clinical Science Building, on the Greehey Academic and Research Campus, houses the Research Imaging Institute as well as research labs and teaching facilities for the clinical pharmacology and clinical pharmacy programs, and the ophthalmology department.

 The School of Health Professions programs are located in three campus buildings.
 The Research Administration Building, adjacent to the McDermott Building, and the Greehey Children’s Cancer Research Institute house three School of Health Professions departments: emergency health sciences, occupational therapy and physical therapy.
-The Department of Health Sciences is housed in the School of Dentistry building on the main campus.
-The Department of Physician Assistant Studies and the Department of Respiratory Care are located in the Joe R. & Teresa Lozano Long School of Medicine building on the main campus, along with the School of Health Professions dean’s office.
+The Department of Health Sciences is housed in the School of Dentistry building on the Long campus.
+The Department of Physician Assistant Studies and the Department of Respiratory Care are located in the Joe R. & Teresa Lozano Long School of Medicine building on the Long campus, along with the School of Health Professions dean’s office.